-The watchdog timer is used to supervise the stability of the system software.
-When used in this way, software reloads the watchdog timer in a regular manner so that the downward counting timer never expires.
+The WDT is used to supervise the stability of the system software.
+When used in this way, software reloads the WDT in a regular manner so that the downward counting timer never expires.
 An expiring timer then indicates that system software might be out of control.